Tensor and DLPack#

 As demonstrated in the figure, all tensor classes share DLTensor as the common descriptor.
 In particular,

-What Tensor is not#
+What Tensor Is Not#

-• kernels, such as vector addition, matrix multiplication;
+• kernels (e.g., vector addition, matrix multiplication),

-• host-device copy or synchronization primitives;
+• host-device copy or synchronization primitives,

-• advanced indexing or slicing;
+• advanced indexing or slicing, or

 • automatic differentiation or computational graph support.